-- Rectus femoris muscle: has two origins at the anterior inferior iliac spine of the pelvis and the upper margin of the acetabulum.
+The Rectus femoris muscle has two origins at the anterior inferior iliac spine of the pelvis and the upper margin of the acetabulum.
 Distally its fibers end in the common insertion tendon (quadriceps tendon).

-- Vastus medialis muscle: runs spirally around the shaft from the linea aspera and intertrochanteric line of the femur and merges with the quadriceps tendon for the most part.
+The Vastus medialis muscle runs spirally around the shaft from the linea aspera and intertrochanteric line of the femur and merges with the quadriceps tendon for the most part.
 A second part - referred to as medial patellar retinaculum - bypasses the patella medially and inserts at the medial condyle of the tibia.

-- Vastus lateralis muscle: originates at the linea aspera and greater trochanter of the femur, loops around the shaft and mainly runs into the quadriceps tendon.
+The vastus lateralis muscle originates at the linea aspera and greater trochanter of the femur, loops around the shaft and mainly runs into the quadriceps tendon.
 Mirror-inverted to the vastus medialis muscle a small part goes around the patella laterally and inserts at the lateral condyle of the tibia (lateral patellar retinaculum).

-- Vastus intermedius muscle: begins at the front side of the femur and ends in the common insertion tendon.
+The vastus intermedius muscle begins at the front side of the femur and ends in the common insertion tendon.
 In the height of the patellar base a small part splits off and inserts at the suprapatellar recess of the knee joint capsule (articularis genus muscle).
 Even though it does not count as an independent muscle it is sometimes considered as the “fifth head” of the quadriceps.

 The quadriceps tendon runs above the ventral side and through the periosteum of the patella and finally inserts at the tuberosity of the tibia.
 The part below the patellar apex is referred to as the patellar ligament.